 “All the technologies largely did what they said on the box, but the business models didn’t add up.
 The issue was that the ecosystems weren't there.
 We required an open system, with everything interoperable and secure.
 Really, we wanted the full wish list – battery mesh technology, long-range systems and the like, but we would have had to compromise because at the time the technology wasn't there.
 So we halted the project because we knew we wouldn't reach our vision for an IoT network.”
 Forster-Knight said.

 “However, in the last two years, a lot has changed, and it's going to continue to change.
 I think with the technologies that are emerging now, we will be able to get to the 10 to 15 years battery life that we need for our next phase of devices.”

 SEW is focusing their current investigations on NarrowBand IoT and LORAWan technology, with trials of both.
 Forster-Knight claimed they were among the most extensive trials in Australia and probably the world, for NB-IoT especially.

 NB-IoT is a licenced spectrum, so you get quality of service and a robust communications network.
-The LORAWan technology is currently in ISM free spectrum, but is a strong contender according to Forster-Knight.
+The LORAWan technology is currently in ISM free spectrum but is a strong contender according to Forster-Knight.

-The trialling process begins with the Telcos providing SEW with desktop RF models, based on terrain of Google Earth and others data sources.
+The trialling process begins with the Telcos providing SEW with desktop RF models, based on a terrain of Google Earth and others data sources.
 This allows predictions to be made.
 The next step is to conduct extent testing, with crews in the field driving and walking the streets to recalibrate those extents.